LorrinWWW/LorrinWWW.github.io/source/about/index.md

 date: 2020-12-02 16:00:00
 ---

-Hello, I am currently a third-year master student in [Data Intelligence Lab](http://59.111.103.237:8081/) of Zhejiang University.
+Hello, I am a PhD student in [Data Intelligence Lab](http://59.111.103.237:8081/) of Zhejiang University.
 I am also an engineering student (Double Degree) at CentraleSupelec.
 I am advised by [Prof. Lidan Shou](https://person.zju.edu.cn/en/should) at Zhejiang University.

 I work on Natural Language Processing and Data Mining.
-More specifically, my research interests lie in Information Extraction such as Named Entity Recognition Knowledge Extraction etc., Weak/Semi-Supervised Learning Algorithm and other nlp-related problems as well as AI more broadly.
+More specifically, my research interests lie in Information Extraction such as Named Entity Recognition, Relation Extraction, Weak/Semi-Supervised Learning Algorithm, and other nlp-related problems as well as AI more broadly.
 If you want to get in touch, please [send me an email](mailto:zjuwangjue@gmail.com).

 My [resume](resume-Jue.Wang.pdf).